 Our expert solicitors are experienced in helping clients with their claims and will handle your case with empathy and understanding.
 Read our guide to making a medical negligence claim to find out more.

 What are the most common types of medical negligence?

 When things go wrong as a result of medical misconduct it can have a life-changing effect, not only for you but for your family too.
 Why should you suffer as result of someone else’s incompetence?
-Our lawyers are experienced in obtaining medical injury compensation for those that have received poor medical treatment in the following areas:
+Our lawyers are experienced in obtaining medical injury compensation for those that have received treatment in the following areas:

 - GP negligence such as a failure to investigate symptoms or to act on test results.

 - Surgical negligence such as poor operating procedures, instruments left inside the body or the wrong operation being performed.